vzhirnov/post_json_fuzzer/README.md

 How to find the maximum set of parameter combinations that will lead to unexpected errors in your service?
 A similar class of problems is solved by fuzzers.
 There are a lot of fuzzers.
 Some of them are able to parse the Open API specification by parsing the swagger file.
 After the analysis, the fuzzer is able to check the compliance with the specification and the real API.

 But what if you want to do basic checks on the most frequent cases?
 Change the id in the range from 1 to 100K, or try to put a number instead of a string in the value of the title field.
 Change the price value from 109 dollars to two cents, etc. These are routine checks that are sometimes still done manually, oh horror!
-This phaser suggests using a special small DSL that will generate as many variants of JSON bodies for your POST request as you need, based on your own work cases.
+This fuzzzer suggests using a special small DSL that will generate as many variants of JSON bodies for your POST request as you need, based on your own work cases.
 At the same time, our goal is to get as many unexpected responses from the service as possible (500, 400, 404, etc.)

 Let's check the above id, price and title fields, for example:
 - let id change in the range -1 to 100K (as indicated above).
 We also try to set another name, e.g. `"client_id"`
 - we will make the price zero, in the value of two cents, a negative number, and very large.
 We will also add some garbage data
 - just try to change the title to a number, make it longer, shorter, and an empty string

-Create a test_api.py file with the following content:
+Create a `test_api.py` file with the following content:
 ```
 {
 	("id", "client_id"): (31, -1, 0, 1, 1000, 100000, 100001),